End of Lease Procedures

 It is the responsibility of the Department/School to ensure that all leased equipment due for collection is transported to their allocated pick up point on time and at the Departments/Schools own cost.

-A schedule listing leased asset collections will be signed by:-
+A Collection Manifest listing leased asset collections will be signed by:-

 - Lessor’s Carrier when picking up from University premises for transport to Lessor’s premises.